Westford Power Options Program (POP)

 RECs are the accepted legal instrument used to track renewable energy generation and to substantiate claims of renewable energy use.
 The additional RECs voluntarily purchased by the program qualify for MA Class I designation.

-Disclaimer: A goal of the program is to produce savings for customers, but savings cannot be guaranteed compared to the utility’s Basic Service rate which changes every six months for residential and commercial customers, and every three months for industrial customers.
+*Disclaimer: A goal of the CEA program is to produce savings for customers, but savings cannot be guaranteed compared to the utility’s basic service rate which changes every six months for Residential and Commercial customers, and every three months for Industrial customers.
 The aggregation program seeks to provide price stability and average savings over the full term of the program, but because future basic service rates are not known, there is no guarantee of savings.

 Enroll or Change Option

-If you’re already participating in the Power Options Program, you can also use this form to sign up for additional renewable electricity with Pop Silver 50% or Pop Gold 100%.
+If you’re already participating in the Power Options Program, you can also use this form to sign up for additional renewable electricity with Westford Pop Gold.

 If you are not participating in the POP program, you can use this online form to enroll in one of the POP options.
 If enrolling, once service has begun, your choice will be reflected on your following month’s electricity bill for the previous month’s service.
 Please note that based on your meter read date, it may take up to two billing cycles to get enrolled.